Squaring the circle

 Squaring the circle is a problem in geometry first proposed in Greek mathematics.
-It is the challenge of constructing a square with the area of a circle by using only a finite number of steps with a compass and straightedge.
+It is the challenge of constructing a square with the area of a given circle by using only a finite number of steps with a compass and straightedge.
 The difficulty of the problem raised the question of whether specified axioms of Euclidean geometry concerning the existence of lines and circles implied the existence of such a square.

 In 1882, the task was proven to be impossible, as a consequence of the Lindemann–Weierstrass theorem, which proves that pi ($\pi$) is a transcendental number.

 That is, $\pi$ is not the root of any polynomial with rational coefficients.
 It had been known for decades that the construction would be impossible if $\pi$ were transcendental, but that fact was not proven until 1882.
 Approximate constructions with any given non-perfect accuracy exist, and many such constructions have been found.

-Despite the proof that it is impossible, attempts to square the circle have been common in pseudomathematics (i.e. the work of mathematical cranks).
+Despite the proof that it is impossible, attempts to square the circle have been common in mathematical crankery.
 The expression "squaring the circle" is sometimes used as a metaphor for trying to do the impossible.
-The term quadrature of the circle is sometimes used as a synonym for squaring the circle, but it may also refer to approximate or numerical methods for finding the area of a circle.
+The term quadrature of the circle is sometimes used as a synonym for squaring the circle.
+It may also refer to approximate or numerical methods for finding the area of a circle.
+In general, quadrature or squaring may also be applied to other plane figures.